Danval-003/BD2-Project1/README.md

 The frontend is built using React with Vite, and it adheres to design and code rules defined by ESLint.
 Notably, it follows a no-semicolon policy.
 The following commands are available for the frontend:

-- `yarn dev`: Start the project in production mode.
+- `npm run dev`: Start the project in production mode.
-- `yarn lint`: Check for design errors using ESLint.
+- `npm run lint`: Check for design errors using ESLint.
-- `yarn gen <ComponentName>`: Generate a basic template for a component with the specified name.
+- `npm run gen <ComponentName>`: Generate a basic template for a component with the specified name.

-Feel free to use `npm` instead of `yarn` for the commands mentioned above.

 ### Backend

 The backend utilizes an Express project for connecting with MongoDB.
 Similar to the frontend, ESLint is employed for code design consistency.
 To start the API on port 4000, use the following command:

-- `yarn start`: Start the API.
+- `npm start`: Start the API.

-You can also use `npm` for the backend commands.

 ## Getting Started